datatorch/documentation/docs/agents/flows.md

 ### `name`

-**Required.** The name of your flow bust me unique to the project.
-DataTorch displays the name of you flow under the `Flows` tab.
+**Required.** The name of your flow must me unique to the project.
+DataTorch displays the name of you flow under the `Flows` tab in your project.

 ### `jobs`

 **Required.**
-A workflow run is made up of one or more jobs.
+A flow run is made up of one or more jobs.
 Jobs run in parallel by default.

 ### `jobs.<job_id>`

 Each job must have an id to associate with the job.
-The key job_id is a string and its value is a map of the job's configuration data.
+The key `job_id` is a string and its value is a map of the job's configuration data.
 You must replace
 <job_id> with a string that is unique to the jobs object.
 The <job_id> must
 start with a letter or \_ and contain only alphanumeric characters, -, or \_.